McTavishLab/physcraper/docs/mds/INSTALL.md

 pip install -e  .
 ```

-Note the "dot" at the end of that last command!
+Do not miss the "dot" at the end of that last command!

 The virtual environment remains active even if you change directories.
 So, `Physcraper` will run from anywhere, while the virtual environment is activated.

-**Note** that you will have to activate the virtual environment every time you want to run `Physcraper`
+**Note** that you will have to activate the virtual environment with `source venv-physcraper/bin/activate`
+every time you want to run `Physcraper`.

 After you are finished working with `Physcraper` and you don't want to run it anymore, deactivate the virtual environment with: